About Artwork

 The front of a piece of art.
 Opposite of verso.

 Replacement toner chemically replaces the silver salts in the print emulsion into a different metallic compound.
 This usually alters the print's color as well.
-See
+See Selenium toning and Sepia Toning.

 Plastic-based paper type, also known as RC paper.
 A common paper type for printing images as it gives greater gloss potential than fiber-based papers (e.g. supergloss on Fujiflex).
 Dan Weeks prints his 6-foot wide photo of New York's 42nd Street on this paper.